-Here at Smith Jones we take your privacy very seriously.
+Here at Fletchers we take your privacy very seriously.
 We would never do anything with your data that we wouldn’t do with our own.
 This policy sets out exactly what we do and why.
 Firstly and most importantly, we will never sell your data.
 We will only ever use your data in a way that we have told you about, that is fair, legal and necessary.

 By “process your personal data” we mean the way we collect and use your personal data.
 Throughout all your interactions with us we will be your Data Controller.
 This means that we keep the responsibility for the security of your data and that we only share your data with organisations that will treat your data as well as we do.
 These organisations are Data Processors.

 We must have a basis to collect and use your data.
 The basis on which we do this is because you have asked us to consider entering into a contract with you to act as your legal representatives.